City-Bureau/city-scrapers/README.md

 [City Bureau's Documenters program](https://www.documenters.org/) pays community members, called Documenters, an hourly wage to inform and engage their communities by attending and documenting public meetings.

-How do Documenters know when meetings are happening?
-It isn’t easy!
-Meeting information is typically spread across dozens of websites and rarely in useful data formats.
-This project was started in order to automatically fetch meeting information and store it in a central database so that a person doesn't have to do it.
+A major challenge for Documenters is finding out when and where public meetings are happening and what's being discussed.
+Meeting information is typically spread across dozens of local government websites and rarely in useful data formats.
+This project was started in order to automatically fetch meeting information and store it in a central database so that a person doesn't have to do it manually.

-The scrapers in this repo fetch information about new meetings from the Chicago city council's website, the local school council's website, the Chicago police department's website, and many more.
+In this repo, our scrapers fetch information about new meetings from the websites of the Chicago City Council, the Chicago Police Department, the Chicago Board of Education, and many more.
+Information about these meetings is published on [City Bureau's Documenters website](https://www.documenters.org/), where it can be used by Documenters and other residents.

-### How can I set up City Scrapers for my area?
+### How can I help?

-This repo is focused on Chicago, but you can set up City Scrapers for your area by following the instructions in the [City-Bureau/city-scrapers-template](https://github.com/city-bureau/city-scrapers-template) repo.

-### Community Mission

-The City Bureau Labs community welcomes contributions from everyone.
-We prioritize learning and leadership opportunities for under-represented individuals in tech and journalism.

-We hope that working with us will fill experience gaps (like using git/GitHub, working with data, or having your ideas taken seriously), so that more under-represented people will become decision-makers in both our community and Chicago’s tech and media scenes at large.

-### Ready to code with us?
+We welcome all contributions, including bug fixes, documentation improvements, and new scraper builds.

+Since local government websites can change without warning, we particularly appreciate contributions that fix our scrapers when they break.

+If you want to help:

 1. [Fill out this form](https://airtable.com/shrRv027NLgToRFd6) to join our Slack channel and meet the community.
 2. Read about [how we collaborate](https://github.com/City-Bureau/city-scrapers/blob/main/CONTRIBUTING.md) and review our [Code of Conduct](https://github.com/City-Bureau/city-scrapers/blob/main/CODE_OF_CONDUCT.md).
 3. Check out our [documentation](https://cityscrapers.org/docs/development/), and get started with [Installation](https://cityscrapers.org/docs/development/#installation) and [Contributing a spider](https://cityscrapers.org/docs/development/#contribute).

-We ask all new contributors to start by writing a spider and its documentation or fixing a bug in an existing one in order to gain familiarity with our code and culture.
+We ask all new contributors to start by writing a spider and its documentation or fixing a bug in order to gain familiarity with our code and culture.
 Reach out on Slack for support if you need it.

 ### Don't want to code?